 Stolen bikes can be reported to the Fort Collins Police by phone 970-221-6540 or online

 The Bike Co-op strongly encourages you to record your bike's make, model, description, and serial number just in case it's ever stolen!

 When a bike comes in, if its not matched to a Stolen Bike Report, it will be held for a minimum of 40 days.
 After an initial 30 day holding period, the bikes are listed on the City Website (property manifest) and held for another 10 days.
 If the owner is not found after this process then each bike's fate will lie in various Co-op programs.
-At no time will the Co-op sell these bikes, they are for use in our community programs only.

 Starting February 1st, 2008, the Fort Collins Bike Co-op and Fort Collins Police Department created a new partnership.
 Prior to 2008 every bike that was deemed abandoned in Fort Collins was crammed into a shipping container and shipped off to California to be put up for auction.
 This usually paid the cost of storing the bikes over the course of the year and shipping them off.
 Now, through a contract with the City, the Co-op is able to utilize these bikes in our Earn-A-Bike, Bikes for Ghana, and recycling programs.
 No longer do quality bikes leave our community or are bikes fit for recycling expensively shipped around, ALL recovered bikes are put to their best use.